FFFFFFFXXXXXXX/league_record/readme.md

 # LeagueRecord

-In case you have any problems, suggestions or questions feel free to open an issue. :)

 LeagueRecord automatically detects when a League of Legends game is running and records it.
 Currently only supports Windows and is only tested for Windows 10 with an AMD GPU.